 On a Sunday morning in June last year, 7-year old Mutoni Aneth was attending prayers at a church near her home.
 As she walked to the church Altar to give her offertory, she suddenly felt dizzy.

 Mutoni held onto her friend to reach the basket.
 She was able to walk out of the church.
-She began started vomiting and her situation was getting out of control.
+She began vomiting and her situation was getting out of control.

 Two women seated outside the church entrance rushed to offer help.
 They held her as she continued to vomit profusely.